CloudLabs-MOC/CloudLabs-SEED/Software-Security/Environment-Variable-and-Set-UID-Lab/Environment-Variable-and-Set-UID-Program-Lab.md

 }
 ```

-Step 2.
-Now comment out the `printenv()` statement in the child process case (Line ➀), and uncomment the `printenv()` statement in the parent process case (Line ➁).
+**Step 2.** Now comment out the `printenv()` statement in the child process case (Line ➀), and uncomment the `printenv()` statement in the parent process case (Line ➁).
 Compile and run the code again, and describe your observation.
 Save the output in another file.

-Step 3.
-Compare the difference of these two files using the `diff` command.
+**Step 3.** Compare the difference of these two files using the `diff` command.
 Please draw your conclusion.

-### 2.3 Task 3: Environment Variables andexecve()
+### 2.3 Task 3: Environment Variables and `execve()`

 In this task, we study how environment variables are affected when a new program is executed via `execve()`.
 The function `execve()` calls a system call to load a new command and execute it; this function never re-turns.
 No new process is created; instead, the calling process’s text, data, bss, and stack are overwritten by that of the program loaded.
 Essentially, `execve()` runs the new program inside the calling process.
 We
 are interested in what happens to the environment variables; are they automatically inherited by the new program?

-Step 1.
-Please compile and run the following program, and describe your observation.
+**Step 1.** Please compile and run the following program, and describe your observation.
 This program simply executes a program called `/usr/bin/env`, which prints out the environment variables of the current process.

 **Listing 2:** myenv.c
 ```